AlexWills37/Ninja-Game/README.md

 # Ninja-Game
 Throw shurikens to clean up fruit that falls from the sky!

-This game was made with Unity 3D for an introductory course on C# and Unity.
+This game was made with Unity 3D for a course on C# and Unity.

 ## How to run the game
 Download the code and go to the Builds folder.